LiteBIRD and CMB-S4 Sensitivities to Reheating in Plateau Models of Inflation: Review of the main ingredients

+Plugging in the upper bound $r=0.06$ from \cite{Planck:2018vyg} yields an upper bound of $4\times 10^{-5}$ on $\g$ for interactions that are linear in $\Phi$, which is larger than the electron Yukawa coupling in the SM of particle physics.
+In the derivation of \eqref{YippieYaYaySchweinebacke} we neglected various numerical prefactors that depend on the parameters $\{\vv_i\}$ in the potential, which limits its applicability to rough estimates.
+It is nevertheless a very useful criterion due to its remarkable simplicity, and it provides an explanation for the otherwise surprisingly similar numerical values that the upper bound \eqref{UBoot} yields when applied to the different models.
+Finally, we can use the estimate of $M$ in \eqref{InflatonMass} to rewrite \eqref{YippieYaYaySchweinebacke} as

-with $\n$ the power at which $\Phi$ appears in a given interaction term, and we have ignored various numerical factors.
-While \eqref{YippieYaYaySchweinebacke} provides a simple criterion that can easily be compared with observational constraints, it relies on additional assumptions compared to the criteria introduced in \cite{Drewes:2019rxn}, cf.~ appendix \ref{Sec:FeedbaclEffects}.
-In our analysis we use the mode general condition \eqref{CrocodileBatidaSpecial} given in that appendix.
-These conditions impose a very strong constraint on couplings with $\n>1$.
-Luckily they are too conservative in many realistic scenarios.
-We briefly comment on this in Appendix \ref{Sec:FeedbaclEffects}.
-Note also that \eqref{CrocodileBatidaSpecial} only restricts the translation of a bound on $\Nreh$ into a constraint on $\g$ via \eqref{GammaConstraint}.
+implying that models with a comparably low energy scale of inflation can avoid a feedback only for very small values of the inflaton coupling.
+Luckily these conditions are too conservative in many realistic scenarios.
+We briefly comment on this in appendix \ref{Sec:FeedbaclEffects}.
+Note also that \eqref{avoid self PR} and \eqref{UBoot} only restrict the translation of a bound on $\Nreh$ into a constraint on $\g$ via \eqref{GammaConstraint}.
 Imposing a bound on $\rhoreh$ or $\Treh$ via \eqref{Tre} is still perfectly possible in the regime where these conditions are violated.